 The Patience of God

-God’s seemingly slow reaction to sin often puzzles believers.
+God’s seemingly slow reaction to sin is often puzzling to believers.
 Why doesn’t He immediately punish those who violate His principles?
-The succinct answer is found in 2 Peter 3: The Lord is patient so that all people have an opportunity to repent (v.
-9).
+The answer is found in today’s passage—the Lord is patient so that all people have an opportunity to repent (2 Pet.
+3:9).

-The Lord places such a high value on repentance and maintaining fellowship that He is willing to delay punishment of sin.
-But only for a time.
-Eventually, His justice demands a penalty.
+The Lord places a high value on repentance and maintaining fellowship.
+However, His justice demands a penalty.
 Do not wait for discipline.
-Instead, do what’s right, and turn your heart back toward God.
+Instead, do what’s right, and turn your heart toward God.

 Please register for a free account to view this content